cya-nyde/CTF-Writeups/readme.md

 CTF Writeups
 ============

-#### This repository is a collection of CTF boxes, rooms, and challenges that I have solved or am working on.
-You can find detailed writeups and notes as well as an automated script to retrieve the flag in each respective folder.
+- This repository is a collection of CTF boxes, rooms, and challenges that I have solved or am currently working on
+- You can find detailed writeups and notes as well as an automated script to retrieve the flag in each respective folder
+- Every CTF-specific script references a "config.sh" file within the writeup's directory that you will need to populate with the IP (and port if necessary) of your target machine
+- Please explore the readme files for each room before using the script

 #### My notes on tools, services, and techniques can be found here: **[notes.md](docs/notes.md)**